 Carolina Home Mortgage is a small, independent business.
 We know that keeping your credit spotless is important AND very challenging.
 We work with many lenders so you can compare rates and types of mortgages.
 Some of our lenders work well with low-scoring borrowers.
 Believe it or not, we have secured loans for clients with scores less than 620 (see below).

 If you want to contact us, email email@example.com or call.
 We can give you helpful tips on improving your credit score.

-We pulled a credit report for Mr. Smith, who had a credit score of 522, which was below the minimum score of 580 he needed with us to buy a home through an FHA loan program.
+We pulled a credit report for Mr. Smith, who had a credit score of 522, which was below the minimum score of 580 he needed with our lenders to buy a home through an FHA loan program.
 One of our experienced loan officers took the time to go through his credit report with him and told him three specific things he needed to do in order to improve his scores.
 Mr. Smith took the advice and worked hard for the next six months to improve his credit rating.
-This December his credit scores had improved to 582, and he was able to buy his first home.
+As a result, his credit scores improved to 582, and he was able to buy his first home.

-Ms. Jones called us up and asked if we could help her.
-She had filed for Chapter 13 Bankruptcy less than three years ago, and her bank had just told her she could not buy a home.
-After reviewing her situation, one of our loan officers got Ms. Jones’s loan approved and she was able to buy a home.
+Ms. Jones had filed for Chapter 13 bankruptcy less than three years ago, and her bank had just told her she could not buy a home.
+After reviewing her situation, one of our loan officers got Ms. Jones’s loan approved, and she was able to buy a home after all.

 Why Work With Us?